wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>project</td>
-            <td>The key of the project, the component should be belong to.</td>
+            <td>The key of the project to which the component should be belong.</td>
             <td>Yes</td>
         </tr>
         <tr>